A statistical framework for detecting therapy-induced resistance from drug screens: Conclusion

 In general, our framework requires many parameters to model various drug effects, necessitating multiple data points at distinct concentration levels to adequately capture mixture dynamics under drug influence.
 However, this requirement may be offset by the advantage of not needing a more sophisticated technique for subpopulation separation.
 Moreover, the quality of the data is equally as important as the quantity of it.
 As observed in our \textit{in silico} experiments, some true parameter sets became unidentifiable under the specific concentration levels used in the experiments.
 To enhance the framework's utility, one future direction involves developing techniques for experimental design, meaning optimal selection of drug concentrations and time points for accurate parameter inference.
 Such analysis could markedly improve the framework's ability to extract insights from HTS data.

-Another challenge identified in the \textit{in vitro} experiment involving gastric CSCs and CNSCs was the time-inhomogeneous drug effect.
-While our drug-effect base model assumes time-homogeneous drug effects on the target tumor sample, data from \cite{padua2023high} show significant heterogeneity in drug effects over time.
+Another challenge identified in the \textit{in vitro} experiment was the time-inhomogeneous drug effect.
+While our drug-effect base model assumes time-homogeneous drug effects on the target tumor sample, data from \cite{padua2023high,comandante2020phenotype} show significant heterogeneity in drug effects over time.
 In Section \ref{sec:time-delayed model}, we addressed this by developing a two-parameter logistic function, resulting in a better fit to the \textit{in vitro} data.

 There are several avenues for extension of the framework beyond those already mentioned.
 First, while we have focused on inferring drug-induced plasticity in a CSC and CNSC mixture, the newly proposed framework is based on a versatile mathematical model (multi-type branching process) which can be adapted to a broader range of transition dynamics between two or more subpopulations.
 These subpopulations are defined by their heterogeneous responses to controllable interferences -- specifically, drugs in this case.
 Second, we have in this work focused on cellular responses to single-drug interventions.
 One potential extension involves expanding our framework to encompass more complex multi-drug responses, potentially unveiling more intricate underlying systems.
 Moreover, external factors such as nutrient levels, hypoxia, stromal content, and other microenvironmental factors could be integrated into our framework in future work.